Milwaukee County Stadium: Milwaukee Panthers (1968–1971)

 The University of Wisconsin–Milwaukee football team played home games at County Stadium 1968–1971.
 It was one of multiple home venues for the Panthers after their on-campus stadium, Pearse Field, was razed for new development following the 1967 season.

 Other uses

 Concert venue

 County Stadium was also a popular home for concerts throughout its history.
 Bob Hope performed for fans during a Braves doubleheader in 1960.

 County Stadium also hosted the Kool Jazz Festival every year from 1976 through 1980.

-Other musical stars who performed at County Stadium included Simon and Garfunkel, Crosby Stills & Nash, Fleetwood Mac, Jimmy Buffett, Kenny Loggins, Peter Frampton, Marvin Gaye, Al Green, The Jacksons, The Temptations, Smokey Robinson, B.B.
+Other musical stars who performed at County Stadium included Simon and Garfunkel, Pink Floyd, Crosby Stills & Nash, Fleetwood Mac, Jimmy Buffett, Kenny Loggins, Peter Frampton, Marvin Gaye, Al Green, The Jacksons, The Temptations, Smokey Robinson, B.B.
 King, Emmylou Harris, Nancy Wilson, The Staple Singers, Archie Bell and the Drells, Frankie Avalon, the Hollywood Argyles, Johnny and The Hurricanes, James Brown, The Famous Flames, Lobo, Bread, Andy Kim, Gary Puckett, Rare Earth & The Honeycombs.